Naming law: Italy

 Names considered ridiculous or shameful are banned by law.

 Japan

 Similar to China, Japan has a certain set of characters that cannot be used in a child's name.

 Kyrgyzstan

-Some Kyrgyz have been russifying their names.
+Some Kyrgyz have been Russifying their names.

-A law to ban russified names was proposed.
+A law to ban Russified names was proposed.

 Malaysia

 On and after 2006, the National Registration Department of Malaysia (JPN) may decline to register objectionable or undesirable names, including names based on titles, numbers, colors, vegetables, fruits, vulgarities, and equipment.
 Parents who wish to register such names despite JPN objection must make a statutory declaration to that effect.

 Namibia

 In 2014, Deputy Foreign Affairs Minister Peya Mushelenga proposed banning offensive baby names such as "Shame on you" and "Ndalipo" (lit.
 'I was there').

 New Zealand

 Under the Births, Deaths and Marriages Registration Act of 1995, names are prohibited which "might cause offence to a reasonable person; or [...] is unreasonably long; or without adequate justification, [...] is, includes, or resembles, an official title or rank."
 This is determined by the Department of Internal Affairs, which is responsible for registering names at birth.
 The most commonly rejected name is "Justice", which is a formal title for judges in New Zealand.

-Below is a list of banned names in New Zealand:
+Below is a list of names banned in New Zealand: